 - Click the pencil icon.
 An outline appears around the editable areas.

 - Click the checkmark in the lower right to save your changes.

-One convenience Microsoft offers is you can selectively add transcript sections.
+One convenience Microsoft offers is that you can selectively add transcript sections.
 For example, instead of clicking the Add all to document button, you click within the Word document where you’d like the segment to show and then click the ⊕ button that appears in the top right corner.
 This is helpful if you wish to omit sections, such as advertisements, or put a section in a different order.

 Here are some items I encountered in testing:

 Too many speakers – This would happen if a segment was recorded elsewhere and added in, such as an intro track.
 Another cause was the advertisements.

 Quotations – The system would not properly identify when someone was quoting.
 A speaker would use “quote” and “end quote.”
 The transcript would show those same words minus the quotation marks.
 This problem is best solved by using the search and replace feature in Word.